 ALTER DATABASE dbName SET MULTI_USER

 Suggestion: This is what you need to do to fix suspected database issue.
-Moreover, run DBCC CHECKDB command regularly to check for physical and logical integrity of database.
+Moreover, run DBCC CHECKDB command regularly to check for physical and logical integrity of the database.

 Another workaround includes restoring the database from clean and updated backup that you have prepared before the problem occurs.
 It is the quick and best method to fix the problem.

-However, you may face a situation when you do not have a most recent backup of database or backup is corrupt itself and database has been marked as 'SUSPECT'.
-In this case, an ultimate solution is to use Stellar Phoenix SQL Database Repair that is designed to recover database from suspect mode as well as repair damaged or corrupt MS SQL Server database (.mdf & .ndf) files.
+However, you may face a situation when you do not have a most recent backup of database or backup is corrupt itself and database have been marked as 'SUSPECT'.
+In this case, an ultimate solution is to use Stellar Phoenix SQL Database Repair that is designed to recover database from the suspect mode, as well as repair, damaged or corrupt MS SQL Server database (.mdf & .ndf) files.
 It supports all latest version of SQL server including SQL server 2016.